Roguyt/angular-ui-jq/README.md

 angular-ui-jq
 ==================

+This fork remove ui-load & JQ_CONFIG constant dependency required for lazyload.
+Just require it in your html and app dependency and you're good.

 General-purpose jQuery wrapper.
 Simply pass the plugin name as the expression.

 It is possible to specify a default set of parameters for each jQuery plugin.